palette-software/palette-insight/TROUBLESHOOTING.md

 The following steps are to be executed before a new version of the Datamodel is installed

-1. Prevent new execution of data load by commenting out the scripts in the crontab of the insight user
+1. Prevent new execution of reporting by commenting out the scripts in the crontab of the insight user

-1. Wait for the finish of the current data load or terminate the process with:
+1. Wait for the finish of the current reporting or terminate the process with:

    ```sql
    SELECT * FROM pg_stat_activity WHERE state = 'active';